aregtech/areg-sdk/docs/DEVELOP.md

     <Description>This is an example of defining service interface.</Description>
 </Overview>
 ```
-Remove **isRemote** or set to false `isRemote="true"` to switch service to _Local_.
+If there is no `isRemote` attribute or it is set to false `isRemote="true"`, the service interface is _Local_, used for multithreading communication and it is not visible outside of the process.
+Protect sensitive data with _Local_ services.

 > 💡 The _Local_ services are not used in IPC, the system will ignore to forward messages and they will not be visible outside of process.
-> 💡 Within one process the _Public_ service and the client act similar to _Local_ service with the difference that the service can accept requests from remote clients.
-In case of _Local_ service, it is not visible outside of process.

 ### Data types